Your Cart is EmptyContinue Shopping

-When I first got a big chop, I just wanted my hair to hurry up and grow!
+When I first got a big chop, I just wanted my hair to hurry up and get longer!
 I know I’m not alone, and there are other naturals whose goals are long, healthy hair.
-So they begin focusing on hair growth alone, trying speed up the hair growth process.
+So they begin focusing on hair length alone, trying speed up the hair journey.
 But what about length retention?
-While we can’t do that much about how fast our hair grows due to genetics, we can do a lot of things to care for our hair that will improve the health of the hair that is growing, and prevent excessive breakage.
+While we can’t do that much about how fast our hair gets longer due to genetics, we can do a lot of things to care for our hair that will improve the health of the hair and prevent excessive breakage.
 So, in today’s blog, we’ll be going over five tips that will help you with length retention so you can reach your hair length goals.

 1. Get A Professional Trim

 I know it sounds counterproductive to cut your hair in order to have long hair, but just stick with me on this one.
 A professional trim removes all of your split ends, which are a major cause of hair breakage.
 Less hair breakage means more length retention.
 Consistent and frequent trims also means that you will not need to trim as much hair, because the ends will be in better condition.

 2. Deep Condition Weekly